Need help choosing your Medicare plan? There's help for that

 The Ohio Department of Insurance’s Ohio Senior Health Insurance Information Program is offering free help during Medicare Check-Up Days in every county.

 The program also offers a hotline at 800-686-1578 for individualized assistance with shopping and enrollment Monday through Friday from 7:30 a.m. to 5 p.m. and an email oshiipmail@insurance.ohio.gov.
 In addition, there are three webcasts available for those who cannot make it to a meeting.
-The webcasts will be held Nov.
+The webcasts will be held Oct.
+7 at 10 a.m., Nov.
 4 at 10 a.m., Nov.
 14 at 2 p.m. and Dec.
 2 at 2 p.m.

-Here are some upcoming events in the Akron area.
-For a full list in other parts of the state or to register for the “Open Enrollment Webinar” go to: www.bitly.com/OHMedicareCheckup.
+A local Medicare Check-Up event is set for: 10 a.m. to 3 p.m.
+Oct.
+25 at University Samaritan on Main, 663 E. Main St., Ashland.
+There are none scheduled in Holmes or Wayne counties.

-Medina County: Oct.
-25, 10 a.m. to 1 p.m.
-Soprema Senior Center, 617 School Drive, Wadsworth.
-Counseling is part of a health expo.
+For a full list of upcoming events or to register for the "Open Enrollment Webinar" go to: www.bitly.com/OHMedicareCheckup.

 Other help